CharlyCst/zephyr/book/src/language/packages.md

 # Packages

-Fork projects are organised into packages, each package lives in its own folder:
+Zephyr projects are organised into packages, each package lives in its own folder:

 ```text
 src            # package "http"